donescopeta/geodistanceAPI/README.md

 ```
 export ELEVATION_API_IO_KEY="<YOUR_KEY>"
 ```
-Finally you can ran the API
+Finally, you can run the API.
 ```
 python run.sh
 ```